-- 5. To allow indexing of the moved file vault database, created a linked server entry: - a) In Microsoft SQL Management Studio, right-click on the moved file vault database and select New Query. - b) Enter the following command in the query window, then press Execute (F5) to run the query.
+- 5. To allow indexing of the moved file vault database, created a linked server entry: - a) Open Microsoft SQL Server Management Studio and click Connect. - b) Right-click on the moved file vault database and select New Query. - c) Enter the following command in the query window, then press Execute (F5) to run the query.

-Exec Sys_IndexServerLink 1
+Exec Sys IndexServerLink 1